-- 1. Eastern and Western Freshwater Edwards Management Zones.
-The District may set groundwater spacing and production limits on wells completed in these management zones based on the District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D). - 2.
-Upper Trinity, Middle Trinity, and Lower Trinity Management Zones.
-The District may set spacing and groundwater production limits on wells completed in these management zones based on the District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D). - 3.
-Saline Edwards Management Zone.
-All nonexempt wells to be completed in the Saline Edwards Management Zone may be issued production permits with the following spacing provisions (see Figure 4): - a.
-No new wells may be drilled within a 3-mile radius of Barton Springs. - b.
-Except for areas within 3 miles of Barton Springs, production permits may be issued for the following volume tiers and in accordance with the set forth spacing requirements: - i.
-Production of 2,000,000 gallons per year or less may be permitted throughout the Saline Edwards Management Zone. - ii.
-Production of 300,000,000 gallons per year or less may be permitted beyond 1⁄2 mile of the 1,000 mg/L TDS boundary.
-These wells must be spaced at least 1⁄2 mile from other wells that are permitted to produce more than 2,000,000 gallons per year. - iii.
-Production of 300,000,000 gallons per year or more may be permitted beyond 1 mile of the 1,000 mg/L TDS boundary.
-These wells must be spaced at least 1⁄2 mile from other wells that are permitted to produce more than 2,000,000 gallons per year. - c.
-The District may require greater spacing or production limits on wells completed in this management zone based on the
+All nonexempt wells to be completed in the Saline Edwards Management Zone may be issued production permits with the following spacing provisions (see Figure 4):

+- i.
+No new wells may be drilled within a 3-mile radius of Barton Springs. - ii.
+Except for areas within 3 miles of Barton Springs, production permits may be issued for the following volume tiers and in accordance with the set forth spacing requirements: - a) Production of 2,000,000 gallons per year or less may be permitted throughout the Saline Edwards Management Zone. - b) Production of 300,000,000 gallons per year or less may be permitted beyond 1⁄2 mile of the 1,000 mg/L TDS boundary.
+These wells must be spaced at least 1⁄2 mile from other wells that are permitted to produce more than 2,000,000 gallons per year. - c) Production of 300,000,000 gallons per year or more may be permitted beyond 1 mile of the 1,000 mg/L TDS boundary.

-District's analysis of the approved aquifer test and Hydrogeologic Report if required in accordance with 3-1.4(D).
+These wells must be spaced at least 1⁄2 mile from other wells that are permitted to produce more than 2,000,000 gallons per year. - The District may require greater spacing or production limits on wells completed in this management zone based on the District's analysis of the approved aquifer test and Hydrogeologic Report of required in accordance with 3-1.4(D).